 De-nicotinising cigarettes and introducing a controversial ban is therefore not necessary to reduce smoking, says Ben Youdan.
 He describes it more as a matter of principle, fuelled by political prestige.

-"The result is a measure that could have unforeseen consequences, not least for the elderly who still want to smoke.
-It becomes a coercive measure, which is not really necessary," he says.
+“The result is a measure that could have unforeseen consequences, not least for older people who still want to smoke.
+It will be a coercive measure, which is not really needed,” he says.

 Ben Youdan also emphasises the risks of a black market, which will grow as long as there is a demand for “regular” cigarettes.